 SHORTLISTED FOR THE BAY BOOK AWARD

 But soon sinister events are unfolding.
-An old diary reveals glimpses of the mansion's past — and of a terrible tragedy.
+An old diary reveals glimpses of the mansion's past — and a terrible tragedy.
 A mysterious woman talks to the dead.
 And evil lurks in the East Wing — a hideous labyrinth of passageways devised by a truly twisted mind.

-CLIFF MCNISH INTRODUCES HIS SUPERNATURAL THRILLER THE HUNTING GROUND
+CLIFF MCNISH INTRODUCES THE HUNTING GROUND

 Why did you write The Hunting Ground?